ibfisiru/TerraForm-Learnings/03-basics/README.md

 ## Web-App

 Generic web application architecture including:
-- EC2 instances
+- 2 EC2 instances
-- S3 bucket
+- An S3 bucket
-- RDS instance
+- An RDS instance
-- Load balancer
+- A Load balancer
-- Route 53 DNS config
+- Route 53 DNS configuration

 This example will be refined and improved in later modules.